GuruMaps/AndroidManual/03-settings.md

 ![](/assets/accuracy_threshold.png)

-**Example**: You are recording your GPS track while walking around your neighbourhood and you have entered a supermarket.
+**Example**: You are recording your GPS track while walking around your neighborhood and you have entered a supermarket.
 Tall walls, roofs and other obstructions can block the signal from GPS satellites and the device cannot determine your location accurately enough.
 You may enable the accuracy filter to set the required accuracy and ignore inaccurate GPS data.
 If the received signal has lower than the required accuracy, that point will not be recorded in the track.

 #### Distance Threshold

-Filter by the minimum distance travelled before a new point will be recorded.
+Filter by the minimum distance traveled before a new point will be recorded.
 New points will be added to GPS track while recording if the distance between them is greater than selected (recommended value is 5 m).

 ![](/assets/distance_threshold.png)